TheMaoz/SysmonNeo4j/README.md

    So make sure to use these values while creating the DBMS for the default values to work.

        - Install APOC Plugin:
-         - Windows Users: In Neo4j Desktop Main Page --> Choose your Database --> Click Plugins --> APOC --> Install
+         - Windows Users (Open the window in full screen): In Neo4j Desktop Main Page --> Choose your Database --> Click Plugins --> APOC --> Install

        - Configure Database Apoc Settings File:
          - Windows Users: On the DBMS click on the three dots then select Open folder --> DBMS.